ranshul/ranshul.github.io/_posts/2014-02-17-wave-particle.md

 [^3]: $$ \lambda = \frac{h}{p} $$ where $$ \lambda $$ is the deBroglie wavelength, $$ h $$ is the Planck constant and $$ p $$ is the momentum.

 [^4]: In QM, momentum and position are observables and conjugate variables.
 A well-known result of Fourier analysis is the uncertainty relation $$ \Delta x\Delta y\leq\frac{1}{2} $$ for two conjugate variables $$ x $$ and $$ y $$.
 This tells us that our measurements of position and momentum must not commute and is an intuitive basis for the commutation relation $$ [x,p]=\iota\hbar $$.

+[^5]: shine light on a metal and energy comes out.